 These factors include but are not limited to:

-Significant disruptions in air travel (including as a result of terrorist attacks);
+- Significant disruptions in air travel (including as a result of the spread of disease or terrorist attacks);

 As a result, Airbus SE's actual results may differ materially from the plans, goals and expectations set forth in such forward-looking statements.